Contributing

 Because this project focuses on deployment of working Django projects, and has a few base requirements, there are some minimum qualifications for contributing to the project.
 You can start contributing if you:

-It's helpful to have some familiarity with GitHub as well, but that's easy to learn if you meet the above requirements.
+It's helpful to have some familiarity with GitHub as well, but if you get stuck on any GitHub-related workflows, please ask for help.
 If you meet these criteria, you can get involved in this project.

 Ways to contribute